dokato/connectivipy/CONTRIBUTING.md

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring.
-Remember about completeing CHANGELOG.md with your contribution.
+Remember about completing CHANGELOG.md with your contribution.